millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 >>> reciprocal(a)
 0.5

+A unique feature with ``return`` is that it allows you to do things with the output of a function.
-Additionally, you can create a variable from the return value of a function:
+For example, we can create a variable from the return value of a function:

 >>> a = 2
 >>> b = reciprocal(a)
 >>> b
 0.5

+A key difference between returning a value from a function and just printing it is that when we return we can use the value (as shown above), while when we print, the value is discarded after it printed.

 .. warning::